NoLee/Calendar/README.md

 # Calendar
-Creating a calendar using HTML and CSS
+Creating a simple calendar using HTML and CSS.